 What about durability?

-If you prevent our acoustic panels from physical impacts: blows, drops, etc. it will function forever because thanks to the hard, wooden structure our acoustic panels cannot be deformed.
+If you prevent our sound panels from physical impacts: blows, drops, etc. it will function forever because thanks to the hard, wooden structure our acoustic elements cannot be deformed.
 The acoustic silk coating, leather coating or the printed acoustic silk do not fade and do not lose their colour.
 Of course, you have to protect it from the sunshine as in case of all textile fabrics.

 You can wipe any of our products with slightly wet cloth.

 Before choosing the acoustic elements and the colour it is advisable to take into account the “fastidiousness” of the colour of the material.
 Unfortunately, the light colours (only textile) will get dirty sooner, thus they can become very ugly due to circumstances beyond our control, the spot will not disappear even if it is washed off.
 It is advisable to choose a darker acoustic silk in the dusty rooms.

 This sort of wall panels have excellent soundproofing and noise insulation properties, making them excellent for acoustic treatment of the office or our home.
 Ideal acoustics can be achieved by using these panels.
 The standard building materials used in the construction of the building are unfavorable to the acoustics.
 The most striking sign of poor acoustics is the presence of echoes.
 The acoustics of the office or recording studio can only be treated by using sound-absorbing and noise insulation wall panels with acoustic cotton content made of high-quality materials and fabric.
 Omit items made of low quality materials using DIY methods.